tu-studio/studio-docs/docs/EN325/seamless-mode.md

     1. Extract the Zip file
     2. Move the VST3 to your system VST3 folder or use the standalone Plugins

-6. The seamless system is controled via OSC e.g. with the seamless plugins
+6. The seamless system is controled via OSC with the seamless plugins – first configurte the main plugin:
-    - ip-address: xxx.xxx.xxx.24
+    - Set the OSC Send Adress to the Address of the OSC-Router
-    - port (oscrouter): 4455
+    - Ip-address: xxx.xxx.xxx.24
-    - Set OSC Send Interval to 0
+    - Port (oscrouter): 4455

-7. play audio through madiface
+7. Play audio through the madiface

     | Channels | Seamless Mapping |
     | ---- | ---- |